b-around/jobs-autoscale-demo/README.md

 ### Pre-requisites
 1. Ensure all tools have been installed accordingly to the tested setups.
-Keda instructions are provded below and for the remaining tools follow the usual steps.
+Keda instructions are provided below and for the remaining tools follow the usual steps.

-2. Ensure you have a docker.io registry, quay.io registry or equivelent registry account to store your container images
+2. Ensure you have a docker.io registry, quay.io registry or equivalent registry account to store your container images

 ### Keda initial setup
+The steps detailed in this section should only be executed ONCE per new cluster.
+The instructions are referring to an explicit version of keda to avoid unintentional version upgrades in the event of accidentally running these instructions multiple times.

 1. Review the **app-env-setup.sh** file located in the project root folder file and update the environment variables to match your needs

 2. From the project root dir, load environment variables